openhwgroup/cve2/doc/03_reference/testplan.rst

 * Instructions to execute: These are generated by the `RISC-V DV random instruction <https://github.com/google/riscv-dv>`_ generator and provided to the testbench via a raw binary file.
 * Activity on external interfaces.

-Instructions are generated ahead of time so the test has no control over them at run time.
+Instructions are generated ahead of time, so the test has no control over them at run time.
 All external interfaces have their stimulus generated at run time so can be controlled by the test.
 It is the responsibility of the regression run environment to ensure generated instructions are matched with appropriate tests (e.g. ensuring an exception handler is present where interrupts are expected).